discord-net/Discord.Net/README.md

 ### Dev
 The main branch we pull off of to introduce new features into, the dev branch is the same as Discord.Nets dev branch

-### Interactions
+### release/2.x
-This branch is for anything todo with Discord Interactions, such as [Slash commands](https://discord.com/developers/docs/interactions/slash-commands) and [Message Components](https://discord.com/developers/docs/interactions/message-components).
-This branch is stable enough to use but does not contain all the features of interactions.
+This branch is what will be pushed to nuget, sometimes its not up to date as we wait for other features to be finished.

-### SlashCommandService
+### old/SlashCommandService
-This branch is on pause and does not work currently, Once everything is stable with the Interaction branch we will continue working on a slash command service for it.
+This branch is on pause and does not work currently, There is a pull request open to implement a working version of a slash command service.
+It can be found [here](https://github.com/Discord-Net-Labs/Discord.Net-Labs/pull/52)

-### web/SlashCommandService
+### feature/xyz
-webmilio's spin on the SlashCommandService branch, again the state of this is unknown.
+These branches are features for new things, you are more than welcome to clone them and give feedback in the discord server or issues tab.

 ## Listening for interactions
 ```cs